 Backpack / harness: Have your pup carry their own gear.
 Ground Bird Gear is a great example

 30-50 foot lead for safe roaming.
 You can get these on amazon or at WalMart for cheap.
 You can also set up a “runner” using a rope 5 feet off the ground between two trees.
-Use a carabiner and your dogs leash and viola, you have a runner.
+Use a carabiner and your dogs leash and voila, you have a runner.

 Collapsable water/food dish.
 Great for backpacking and saves on space.